 Alcoholism impacts family members, partners, friends, and even colleagues.
 The social problems provoked by alcoholism include financial issues, unemployment, and legal issues derived from public intoxication and drunk driving.

-Cirrhosis of the liver, Type II diabetes, and increased chance of heart disease and death are some of the long-term and most severe physical effects of the drug.
+Cirrhosis of the liver, Type II diabetes, and increased chance of heart disease and death are some of the drug’s long-term and most severe physical effects.
 Alcohol worsens existing depressive tendencies, leading to more suicide attempts and other self-sabotaging behavior.
-It has lead to sexual dysfunction in a relevant percentage of people.
+It has led to sexual dysfunction in a relevant percentage of people.

 Rehab for Alcohol

 Alcohol treatment, including therapy at La Jolla Recovery alcohol rehab, will help you or your loved one quit drinking through comprehensive and science-based approaches.
-For instance, inpatient alcohol rehab provides you with a controlled and supportive environment.
-It gives you time to clean and detox your system, which reduces discomfort and increases outcomes in sobriety.
-Once alcohol is no longer circulating in your bloodstream, our team will develop a specific program tailored to your needs.
+For instance, inpatient alcohol rehab provides a controlled and supportive environment.
+It gives you time to clean and detox your system, reducing discomfort and increasing sobriety outcomes.
+Once alcohol no longer circulates in your bloodstream, our team will develop a specific program tailored to your needs.
 A wide array of repressed emotions kept underground by alcohol consumption will emerge, which might be challenging to deal with initially.
 That is where the therapy comes in, not ignoring the positive community you will be surrounded by.
 A licensed facilitator will help you learn how to handle sobriety and analyze the triggers of your alcoholism.
-Alcoholism many times is compounded with substance abuse such as heroin or meth, among others.
-We are more than glad to go over your substance use to make sure they are attended to well during detox and rehab.
+Alcoholism often is compounded with substance abuse such as heroin or meth, among others.
+We are glad to review your substance use to ensure they are attended to well during detox and rehab.
 La Jolla Recovery clinicians have more than a decade of experience successfully treating those suffering from alcoholism.
-We also participate in mental health disorders such as depression and anxiety in case of suffering from dual diagnosis.
-Live in Texas, New York, Arizona, Florida, or out of state and wondering if rehab away from home is a better option?
+We also participate in mental health disorders such as depression and anxiety in suffering from dual diagnoses.
+Live in Texas, New York, Arizona, Florida, or out of state, wondering if rehab away from home is a better option?
+Need a luxury rehab facility?
+We follow California’s Covid protocols for your safety as you travel to San Diego, California.
 Let us coordinate the travel, so you have fewer worries and more focus on an out-of-state rehab.